 No party shall transfer Shares in a manner that is inconsistent with this agreement.
 Any transfer of Shares is only allowed if the acquiring party adheres to the terms of this agreement and the ancillary documents, insofar as applicable, by signing a Deed of Adherence, unless the future shareholder acquires 100% of the Shares.

-For a period of [ __ ] years after the Closing Date (“Lock-up Period”), the Founders or Founder Holdco’s may only sell or transfer their Shares or economic rights to these shares (held directly or indirectly) if (1) such sale or transfer is required pursuant to article 8.6 (Drag-along) or article 13 (Leaver) ), or (2) with written approval from all Shareholders.
+For a period of four years after the Effective Date (“Lock-up Period”), the Founders or Founder Holdco’s may only sell or transfer their Shares or economic rights to these shares (held directly or indirectly) if (1) such sale or transfer is required pursuant to article 8.6 (Drag-along) or article 13 (Leaver) ), or (2) with written approval from all Shareholders.
 Each Founder shall keep, directly or indirectly, all shares and economic rights to such shares in its Founder HoldCo and shall remain the sole managing director and keep Control of its Founder HoldCo.

 A Shareholder may only sell and transfer one or more Shares if that Shareholder: